gawainhewitt/core_online_music_stuff/README.md

       }
     }).toDestination();

-So this sets up a sampler. urls for each sample mapped to a key, base url is where the samples are.
+So this sets up a sampler.
+Urls for each sample mapped to a key, base url is where the samples are.
 Onload you can trigger a callback (perhaps "loaded").

 It appears that the attack is not very effective on the sampler – can’t seem to get much difference on different settings.
 Release however working well as such: